bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 - [x] 51.
 N-Queens (Hard)
 > Given an integer `n`, return all distinct solutions to the n-queens puzzle.
 You may return the answer in any order.

 - Brute force with backtracking.
+Optimisations:
-Optimisations: 1.
-After placing a queen, skip to next row (two queens cannot be placed in the same row)
+1. After placing a queen, skip to next row (two queens cannot be placed in the same row)
+2. Use stack rather than recrusion (to avoid recursion limit exceeded).
+Two `while` loops: the outer `while` loop runs while there are any pieces on the board OR the first piece is still to be placed somewhere on the board (there are still slots we haven't considered).
+The inner `while` tries to place a queen in a position that does not cause attack
+3. Keep four `set`s to quickly look-up attacks: `rows_occupied, cols_occupied, diag_pos_occoupied, diag_neg_occupied`.
+When placing a queen, update those sets with values `x, y, x + y, x - y` accordingly. `diag_pos_occoupied` are diagonals with positive slope and `diag_neg_occupied` are diagonals with negative slope

+---
+52. N-Queens II (Hard)
+> Given an integer `n`, return the number of distinct solutions to the n-queens puzzle.

+- Same as above (N-Queens I)

 ---
 - [x] 57.
 Insert Interval (Medium)